kronosta/4temporal-citrus-conlang/README.md

 have the equivalent of something in English having both a truth and a lie in the same sentence, or both a fact and an opinion, or a whole multitude of other important things.
+* Syllable 32 - Takes another syllable and two phrase arguments a and b, *: establishes a different logical relation between phrases:
+** Syllable 1 - a NAND b
+** Syllable 2 - a NOR b
+** Syllable 3 - a NXOR b
+** Syllable 4 - a IMPLIES b
+** Syllable 5 - NOT (a IMPLIES b)
+** Regular old negation can be done with a XOR 1 or various other **: constructs.
+One interesting detail is that the 1st person singular **: pronoun んここ▣むみな⊋ is a grammatical substitute for an entire **: objectively true phrase.

+It's possible for the connection to contain multiple trees.
+If this is the case, only the last one is treated as the sentence.
+However, you can represent multiple sentences by combining them with "and" clauses with Syllable 25.
+This also means it's possible to "hide" grammatical phrases by not including them in anything, but these will still be interpreted by the listener, usually indicating hesitation to say it.

 If the same phrase is referenced twice by these trees, it's treated like the same object.
 So when saying "I just bought a large box of candy.
 I